-Pam Didner: With that being said, do you have a suggestion for a midsize company or a startup or small businesses–that they have finite resources and budget–do you have any suggestions, like specific steps or even, um, uh, tips or tricks or something that they have to do?
-Right.
-Yeah.
+Pam Didner: With that being said, do you have a suggestion for a midsize company or a startup or small businesses–that they have finite resources and budget– any suggestions, steps or even tips or tricks they have to do?

 And for me, one thing I told all my clients, you have to have a very clear value proposition.
 You need to know who you are, why you offer, and you need to articulate that very clearly.
 If you cannot do that, you can have a beautiful website, but the value proposition is still confusing.
 People cannot understand why you offer, and then they will leave.

 So for SEO specifically, are there one or two things that, from your perspective, they have to get it down before they breach or expand, you know, other, um, methods to increase the organic search?